Initial Algebra Correspondence under Reachability Conditions: Initial algebra correspondence by adjoint equivalences

 Through previous examples, including our running example (Example~\ref{eg:total_partial_correct}), we demonstrated how \gra{}s represent reachability conditions on coalgebras that parameterize $\Phi$, and explored initial algebra correspondences under these conditions.
 In each case, we derived the correspondences via equivalences established by Cor.~\ref{cor:fix} between posetal categories (categories defined by posets).

-In this section, we use fibrations and Prop.~\ref{prop:fix_total} to collect the equivalences obtained for each coalgebra, and derive equivalences between non-posetal categories.
+In this section, we use fibrations and Prop.~\ref{prop:fix_total} to move from a single coalgebra to the category of coalgebras, and derive equivalences between non-posetal categories.
 We introduce a fibration that allows us to represent prefixed points of $\Phi$ (or $\Phi_c$ in Example~\ref{eg:total_partial_correct}) as coalgebras above $c$ along the fibration.

 For a poset $\Omega$, we define a category $\fibop{(\Set/\Omega)}$ with \begin{itemize} \item objects: pairs of a set $X$ and a function $f\colon X \to \Omega$. \item morphisms: $(f\colon X \to \Omega) \to (g\colon Y \to \Omega)$ are functions $h\colon X \to Y$ satisfying $g(h(x)) \sqsubseteq f(x)$ for each $x \in X$. \end{itemize} The forgetful functor from $\fibop{(\Set/\Omega)}$ to $\Set$ forms a fibration, which is called the \emph{fibrewise opposite of lax domain fibrations}.
 We write $\fibop{\laxdom{\Omega}}$ for this fibration.
 We refer to~\cite[Def.~1.10.10]{DBLP:books/daglib/0023251} for more details on fibrewise opposite fibrations.